dotnet/msbuild/Dealing-With-Localization.md

 - the resource logical name (what you specify in `ResourceManager`'s constructor) is: `<AssemblyName>.<NeutralResxName>.resources`

 ## How to edit a resource
-- if you need to add / remove / update a resource, only do so in the neutral resource. xlf files get update automatically during localized builds.
+- if you need to add / remove / update a resource, only do so in the neutral resource. xlf files get automatically updated during localized builds.

 ## What a localized build does
 - updates xlf files from their corresponding neutral resx
 - convert xlf files to localized resx files
-- the localized resx files are generated into the `IntermediaryOutputPath`
+- the localized resx files are generated into the `$(IntermediaryOutputPath)`
 - produces satellite assemblies for each language

 ## Doing a localized build